ernop/todo/README.md

       `add subtask(N) get power restored`
       `add subtask(N) reinstall OS`
       `add subtask(N) buy new monitor (old one exploded)`

+  it would be nice to have good reminders. it would be nice to not be told about things before they were due. it would be nice to have good time tracking. if the system had an optional "I really need to ask you something" invasive feature, it would be good.  so it could resolve unknown things which are likely to be wrong / mess up later analytics. task completion metrics would be neat google calendar integration would be nice google contact integration is somewhat important - for atting people all the stuff in "tracker" (CRUD across all FKs and reverse FKs) would be very useful.
+  -the whole system can be viewed as just a new interface to `tracker`

   everything optional

 tech stack